2014 Libyan parliamentary election: Violence

 There were several instances of violence on the day of the election, with at least five people dying in clashes between government forces and militants in Benghazi.
-According to security officials the deaths happened when Islamist insurgents opened fire on a local security headquarters, with the violence resulting in at least another 30 people being wounded.
+According to security officials the deaths happened when insurgents opened fire on a local security headquarters, with the violence resulting in at least another 30 people being wounded.

 In a separate incident Human Rights activist Salwa Bughaighis was shot dead at her Benghazi home after having returned home from voting.
 Her attackers were reportedly hooded and were wearing military uniforms.
 Bughaighis, a native of Benghazi, was a lawyer by profession and had three children.
 She had played an active role in the overthrow of Gaddafi and had served as a member of Libya's interim National Transitional Council.

 Results

 The results were announced on 22 July 2014.
 All 1,714 candidates stood as independents as party lists were forbidden under the electoral system.
 Of the 200 seats up for election, 188 were announced on 22 July, with the announcement for the other 12 being delayed due to boycott or insecurity in some electoral districts.
-Most of the seats were taken by secular factions, with Islamists only winning around 30 seats.
+Most of the seats were taken by secular factions, with the orthodox muslim faction only winning around 30 seats.
 Some analysts immediately feared the results could reinvigorate fighting between secular and Islamist forces.

 On 12 August 2014, the parliament voted in favor of the Libyan head of state being directly elected, as opposed to being appointed by the House of Representatives.
 Of the Representatives present 141 voted in favour, with 2 opposing and 1 abstaining.

 After the Islamist coup of 23 August 2014, the parliament moved to the Operation Dignity stronghold of Tobruk.